KieranStewart/team-project-2235-swen-261-2-therightangle/docs/DesignDoc.md

 ## OO Design Principles

-> _**[Sprint 1]** Name and describe the initial OO Principles that your team has considered in support of your design (and implementation) for this first Sprint._
+> Dependency inversion: When we have to write data to the cupboard.json we used CupboardFileDAO which implements the methods from the interface CupboardDAO.
+The CupboardDAO make sure that the nesseary methods to handle the data is created before allowing CupboardFileDAO to make any changes to the cupboard.json.

+>

-> _**[Sprint 2, 3 & 4]** Will eventually address upto **4 key OO Principles** in your final design.
+> _**[Sprint 3 & 4]** Will eventually address upto **4 key OO Principles** in your final design.
 Follow guidance in augmenting those completed in previous Sprints as indicated to you by instructor.
 Be sure to include any diagrams (or clearly refer to ones elsewhere in your Tier sections above) to support your claims._

 > _**[Sprint 3 & 4]** OO Design Principles should span across **all tiers.**_